G\'acs-Ku\v{c}era's Theorem Revisited by Levin

 \begin{proposition} There exists a maximal \textup(up to $O(1)$-factor\textup) lower semicomputable semimeasure whose values are finite binary fractions having at most $2n+O(1)$ bits for strings of length $n$. \end{proposition}

-\begin{proposition} Every semimeasure $Q$ whose values on $n$-bit strings are finite binary fractions of length at most $2n+O(1)$, is an image of the uniform distribution $P$ by a computable mapping $T\colon \Omega\to\Sigma$ that uses only first $2n+O(1)$ input bits to produce $n$ output bits. \end{proposition}
+\begin{proposition} Every semimeasure $Q$ whose values on $n$-bit strings are finite binary fractions of length at most $2n+O(1)$, is an image of the uniform distribution $P$ by a computable mapping $T\colon \Omega\to\Sigma$ that uses only the first $2n+O(1)$ bits of input to produce $n$ bits of output. \end{proposition}

 The claim means that the $n$ first bits of $T(\omega)$ depend only on $2n+O(1)$ bits of $\omega$.
 In particular, if $T(\omega)$ has length less than $n$, then the same is true for all $T(\omega')$ if $\omega'$ and $\omega$ have the same first $2n$ bits.